website-vikreta/promptsikho-tools/README.md

 # Promptsikho Tools

-A minimal React 19 project with Vite, TypeScript, Tailwind CSS, and shadcn/ui components.
+A simple React 19 + Vite + TypeScript project with routing and shadcn components.

 ## Quick Start